-You should read this leaflet together with our leaflet You and your anaesthetic which is available here: rcoa.ac.uk/patientinfo/you-your-anaesthetic and any other information provided by your hospital.
+You should read this leaflet together with the leaflet You and your anaesthetic which is available from rcoa.ac.uk/patientinfo/leaflets-video-resources and any other information provided by your hospital.

 Contents

 This leaflet explains:

 - how to prepare for heart surgery

 - what happens before the operation

 - what happens on the day of the operation

 - what happens after the operation

 - how to discuss risks and options with your anaesthetist

 - where to find more information.